Nature Cure Hospital railway station

 Nature Cure Hospital railway station is a railway station in Hyderabad, Telangana, India that is used for MMTS trains.
+It is named so because it is located next to the government run nature cure hospital, which is now a part of Vemana Yoga Research Institute.
 Localities like Balkampet, Ameerpet, Sanjeeva Reddy Nagar, Punjagutta are accessible from this station.
-Begumpet and Fateh Nagar are the MMTS Railway stations present on either side of this railway station.
+Begumpet and Fateh Nagar are the MMTS Railway stations present on either side of this station on the Lingampally to Falaknuma line.

+Facilities

-This railway station has two platforms and foot overbridge.
-Railway Reservation counter is present in this campus.
+This railway station has two platforms, a foot over bridge and a Railway Reservation counter.